-You can also use the asterix () behind or in front of a word, or both in front and behind.
+Attention: You can also use the asterix () behind or in front of a word.

 This can be most useful in all languages where often words are written connected:

 See below Dutch examples, but the same principle applies to all languages!